Ultimate Collection (Liza Minnelli album)

 Ultimate Collection is a compilation album by American singer and actress Liza Minnelli, released in 2001 by Hip-O Records.
-The anthology spans much of Minnelli's recording career, from her 1964 debut at age 18 to distinctive tracks recorded twenty-five years later, showcasing her versatility across genres such as pop, rock, country, and synth-pop.
+The collection spans recordings from different stages of Minnelli's career, beginning with songs from her 1964 debut at age 18 and extending to tracks recorded approximately twenty-five years later.
+During this period, her songs encompassed genres such as rock, pop, country, dance, and synth-pop.